-Course Assessment: Continuous assessment through tutorials, assignments, Methods Quizzes and
+Course Assessment: Continuous assessment through tutorials, assignments, Methods Quizzes and Minor test and Major Theory Examination

 - 1. To understand the basic concepts and technologies used in the field of management information systems. - 2.
 To gain knowledge of the different types of management information systems. - 3.
 Be aware of the ethical, social, and security issues of information systems;